 A domain name is a unique address people use to access a website.
-For example, the domain name of the website you’re reading this on is “kubera.com.”
+For example, the domain name of the website you’re on now is “kubera.com.”

 To revisit the real estate metaphor, domain names are kind of like land in the fast-growing city that is the internet.
 As more people want their own space on the internet, the more valuable domain names become.

-For investor Igal Lichtman, for example, the value of his domain names would have amounted to almost $75,000 for just a handful of some of his smartest investments — if he had properly prepared his beneficiaries to take ownership of his domains (more on that in the next section!).
+For investor Igal Lichtman, for example, the value of his domain names would have amounted to almost $75,000 for just a handful of some of his smartest investments — if he had properly prepared his beneficiaries to take ownership of his domains (more on that in just a bit!).

-While there are several ways to generate income from purchasing domain names — developing a website, displaying ads, etc. — the strategy that makes the most sense for someone who’s interested from an investment standpoint is again a buy/hold/sell approach.
+While there are several ways to generate income from building a domain portfolio — developing a website, displaying ads, etc. — the strategy that makes the most sense for someone who’s interested from an investment standpoint is again a buy/hold/sell approach.